Skip to main content

 Query LanguageDatabase vendor MongoDB supports BSON query languageDatabase vendor RDBMS supports SQL query language

-SchemaIt has a schema-less database because it doesn’t need a pre-defined concept of relationship.It usually follows the schema structure
+SchemaIt has a schema-less database because it doesn’t require a predefined concept of relationships.It usually follows the schema structure

 SecurityIt provides security to the databaseIt provides robust security to the database

-Foreign KeyIt doesn’t work with the concept of primary key -foreign key relationshipIt supports foreign key
+Foreign KeyIt doesn’t work with the concept of primary key -foreign key relationshipIt supports foreign keys

 ScalabilityMongoDB databases are horizontally scalableRelational databases are vertically scalable